Topological Sort Algorithm: Python, C++ Example

 Cyclic Graphs of Topological Sort Algorithm

-A graph containing a cycle can’t be topologically ordered.
-As the cyclic Graph has the dependency in a cyclic manner.
+A graph containing a cycle cannot be topologically ordered, as the cyclic Graph has the dependency in a cyclic manner.
+For example, check this Graph:

 Cyclic Graphs of Topological Sort Algorithm

-This Graph is not DAG (Directed Acyclic Graph) because A, B, and C create a cycle.
-If you notice, there’s no node with zero in-degree value.
+This Graph is not a DAG (Directed Acyclic Graph) because A, B, and C create a cycle.
+If you notice, there is no node with zero in-degree value.
+According to Kahn’s Algorithm, if we analyze the above Graph:

 • Find a node with zero indegrees (no incoming edges).

-However, in the above Graph, there’s no node with zero in degrees.
+• Remove that node from the Graph and push it to the Queue.
+However, in the above Graph, there is no node with zero in-degrees.
 Every node has an in-degree value greater than 0.

-• Return an empty queue, as it could not find any node with zero in degrees.
+• Return an empty queue, as it could not find any node with zero in-degrees.

 We can detect cycles using the topological ordering with the following steps: